yoonjong-park/weather_visualizing/README.md

 # weather-visualizing

-This code shows a graphic image on the front of the browser depending on the weather.
+This code shows a graphic image on the front of the browser depending on the weather with you.

 ## How To Use